If you’ve been asking yourself the question ‘how old is my dog in human years’, you are not alone. It’s a commonly-searched term.

 In fact, the reason behind this post is that we found ourselves doing the same thing!
 We were under the impression that seven Dog years equaled one human year.
 This is not the case.

 We were surprised to find out this is not the case.
-Before we share the information, we thought this Chart from She Knows was extremely interesting.
-They have compiled 15 interesting and little-known facts about dogs, many we weren’t aware of!
+Before we share the information, we thought you’d find this infographic of interest.

-Now, back to the question of Dogs Age.
-We were so happy to have been directed to the Web MD Site where we found loads of helpful information that we are passing on to you today.
-We were really surprised to find out that Dogs mature faster than us humans and that they are actually closer to 15 in their first year.
+We were really surprised to find out that Dogs mature faster than us humans and that they are close to 15 in their first year.

-We have included the Infographic from their site so that you can Pin it for future reference.
-They have some additional information regarding how to guess the rough age of your dog by checking their teeth too.
-As you can see from the chart, the calculations are different for small, medium and large dogs.
-If we look at the chart, the first 5 years is the same for all dogs but from the 6th year, that is when you see the differences appear.
-For more info visit Web MD.
-Find out what foods are toxic here
+As you can see from the chart, the calculations are different for small, medium, and large dogs.
+If we look at the chart, the first 5 years are the same for all dogs but from the 6th year, that is when you see the differences appear.
+This is why larger dogs have shorter lives.